finbourne/luminesce-sdk-java/sdk/docs/CertificateManagementApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CertificateManagementApi apiInstance = apiFactory.build(CertificateManagementApi.class);

         CertificateManagementApi apiInstance = ApiFactoryBuilder.build(fileName).build(CertificateManagementApi.class);
         CertificateType type = CertificateType.fromValue("Domain"); // CertificateType | User or Domain level cert (Domain level requires additional entitlements)
         CertificateFileType fileType = CertificateFileType.fromValue("Public"); // CertificateFileType | Should the public key or private key be downloaded? (both must be in place to run providers)
         Boolean mayAutoCreate = false; // Boolean | If no matching cert is available, should an attempt be made to Create/Renew it with default options? try {
+            // uncomment the below to set overrides at the request level
+            // File result = apiInstance.downloadCertificate(type, fileType, mayAutoCreate).execute(opts);

             File result = apiInstance.downloadCertificate(type, fileType, mayAutoCreate).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {